 SHPA’s Accredited Pharmacists Network is dedicated to supporting and empowering pharmacist expertise for every patient, at the bedside, clinic or home.

 Following further changes to accrediting bodies announced this week, we remind all current or aspiring Accredited Pharmacists that accreditation and reaccreditation can be undertaken immediately via SHPA, which confers the postnominal ‘AcSHP’ for professional use.
 SHPA is waiving annual re-accreditation fees for members.

 SHPA will continue to work closely with Accredited Pharmacists on the SHPA Transitions of Care and Primary Care Specialty Practice Leadership Committee to ensure smooth transition of all credentials, regardless of individual progress toward accreditation/re-accreditation, and professional membership/s held.

-In December 2022, SHPA will launch two education pathways to support the clinical expertise of this growing cohort:
+In early 2023, SHPA will launch two education pathways to support the clinical expertise of this growing cohort:

-- Pathway for pharmacists moving into new embedded pharmacist roles in residential aged care
+- Pathway for pharmacists moving into new onsite pharmacist roles in residential aged care

 - Pathway for practitioners becoming Accredited Pharmacists.